MetaLang/d-articles/std variant is everything cool about d.md

 ```

 The fact that someone using `std::visit` has to jump through such ridiculous hoops for something that _should be_ simple is
 just... ridiculous.
-As Mr. Kline so eloquently puts it:
+As Mr. Kline astutely puts it:

 > "The rigmarole needed for `std::visit` is entirely insane."